 About THE CURVE

-the Curve is a private art space and nomadic gallery exclusively dedicated to the exhibition and promotion of contemporary collage art.
+the Curve is a nomadic gallery dedicated to the exhibition and promotion of contemporary collage art.
 Young emerging as well as established artists are given a platform here.
-Founded 2017 in the hallway of a private apartment in Berlin Mitte, the Curve regularly takes over pop-up spaces and believes in collaborations beyond the traditional gallery landscape.
+Founded 2017 by Valerie von Meiss in the hallway of a private apartment in Berlin Mitte, the Curve regularly takes over pop-up spaces and believes in collaborations beyond the traditional gallery landscape.

 Got a question or want to drop by the Curve?